• English

-Egypt or the Arab Republic of Egypt has long been known as a place full of pyramids and famous for its ancient civilization.
+Egypt, or the Arab Republic of Egypt, has long been known as a place full of pyramids and famous for its ancient civilization.
 It has also played a key role in Middle Eastern politics in the modern era.
 The establishment of the Office of the Presidency in 1953 marked the beginning of the president's rule.
-The Egyptian president is considered to be the head of the state of Egypt and also serves as the Supreme Commander of the armed forces.
+The Egyptian president is considered the head of the state of Egypt and serves as the Supreme Commander of the armed forces.
 Here is a list of all leaders who have served as the president of Egypt in its modern history.

 • Muhammad Naguib was the first to become President of Egypt.
 He came to power on June 18, 1953, and resigned in less than a year on November 14, 1954.
-Following his resignation there was a period of Revolutionary Command Council that remained in place from Nov.
-14, 1954, to June 23, 1956.
+Following his resignation, the Revolutionary Command Council remained in place from November 14, 1954, to June 23, 1956.

-• The next president was Colonel Gamal Abdel Nasser who became Prime Minister in 1954 and then President of Egypt.
-He remained in power for almost 16 years from 1954-1970.
+• The next president was Colonel Gamal Abdel Nasser, who became Prime Minister in 1954 and then President of Egypt.
+He remained in power for almost 16 years, from 1954 to 1970.

-• In 1970, Muhammad Anwar Sadat became the new Egyptian President when the Sinai peninsula was preoccupied with repelling the invasion by Israel.
-Sinai was liberated during the 1973 war under Sadat's leadership.
+• 1970, Muhammad Anwar Sadat became the new Egyptian president when the Sinai peninsula was preoccupied with repelling Israel's invasion.
+Under Sadat's leadership, the Sinai was liberated during the 1973 war.
 He remained in power until 1981.

 • The next president was Sufi Abu Taleb, who remained in power from October 14, 1981, until October 5, 1987.

-• Hosni Mubarak had a career in the air force and went on to succeed Taleb.
-Mubarak remained the Egyptian president from October 1981 until February 2011.
+• Hosni Mubarak, who had a career in the Air Force, succeeded Taleb and remained the Egyptian president from October 1981 until February 2011.

 • Mohamed Hussein Tantawi then took over as the de facto leader of Egypt in Feb.
 2011 after Mubarak resigned as president.